10 Shoe Trends For Spring 2025: From Clogs To Loafers

 Spring 2025 Shoe Trend: Lighter Loafers

 Say goodbye to heavy-duty loafers — spring’s sleeker iterations are here.
-Brighter colors, airy materials, and streamlined shapes give these classics a warm-weather refresh that still feels structured and refined.
+Brighter colours, airy materials, and streamlined shapes give these classics a warm-weather refresh that still feels structured and refined.

 Spring 2025 Shoe Trend: Fisherman Sandals